itz-me-zappex/flux/README.md

 cpu-limit = 2%
 ```

-### Environment variables passed to commands in `exec-focus` and `exec-unfocus` config keys
+### Environment variables passed to commands
-Note: You may want to use these variables in scripts running from `exec-focus` and `exec-unfocus` config keys to extend daemon functionality.
+Note: You may want to use these variables in commands and scripts which running from `exec-focus`, `exec-unfocus`, `lazy-exec-focus` and `lazy-exec-unfocus` config keys to extend daemon functionality.

 #### List of variables and description
 | Variable | Description |